'Witcher' release date, trailer, reviews, and cast for Netflix's new fantasy

 “Based on the best-selling fantasy series, The Witcher is an epic tale of fate and family.
 Geralt of Rivia, a solitary monster hunter, struggles to find his place in a world where people often prove more wicked than beasts.
 But when destiny hurtles him toward a powerful sorceress, and a young princess with a dangerous secret, the three must learn to navigate the increasingly volatile Continent together.”

 The Witcher Season 1 will have a total of eight episodes.
-There’s no confirmation yet but it’s safe to guess each episode will run an hour long because it’s a Netflix drama rather than a comedy (those episodes clock in at about 30 minutes).
+There’s no confirmation yet, but based on previous Netflix dramas, you can expect each episode to clock in at roughly 50 minutes to an hour.

 - Henry Cavill as “Geralt of Rivia”